A deeper look into Nintendo’s bling

 When asked how the system’s strategy is working out, Gates replied, “It’s working perfectly.”
 So they DID mean to launch with nothing worth buying, have fewer than a 10 million lead on their year delayed competition, and fail in Japan a second time.
 That’s a relief.
 Other comedic tidbits — Gates says Sony is their biggest competition, despite last week saying Nintendo was their biggest competition, and then goes on to brag about owning Rare, which was largely a waste of millions of dollars.

 Gates is a bright guy, sure, but he is also a bullshit artist.
 Other gaming sites have said that he is a man who doesn’t mince words; he says what he means and means what he says.
-These sites are wrong and possibly deluded. → Read the rest
+These sites are wrong and possibly deluded. → You think about everything.

 Weekly News We Care About Wrap Up – 1.12.07